50 pole dancers grace politician's funeral

 (CNN)These aren't your grandfather's pall bearers.

-A Taiwanese politician's funeral procession included 50 pole dancers standing atop multicolored Jeeps.
+A Taiwan politician's funeral procession included 50 pole dancers standing atop multicolored Jeeps.

 Former Chiayi County Council Speaker Tung Hsiang passed away in December.
 He was 76.